 The FALL INVITATIONAL, scheduled for SATURDAY, NOVEMBER 6, 2021, is our annual gravel race/party celebrating the brave cyclists who participated in the Three Rivers Individual Time Trial Series.
-Held the first Saturday in November, the event brings together the top 50 finishers in each of the three ITTs for a special race on a course that won't be announced until the morning of the race!
+Held the first Saturday in November, the event brings together all of our ITT finishers for a special race on a course that won't be announced until the morning of the race!
 In addition to handing out podium prizes for the race itself, the event is an opportunity to present custom belt buckles to the fastest finisher of each ITT, to recognize everyone who completed the Triple Crown and rode all three ITTs, and to crown the KOM/QOM with the lowest combined time for all three ITTs.
 Most importantly, it's a chance for the gravel community to share the love of riding in the woods and swap stories over good food and tasty beer!

 DATE: The event will be held on Saturday, November 6, 2021